Key takeaways

 Types of piggyback mortgages

-• Home equity line of credit: A home equity line of credit functions in a similar way as a home equity loan when used as a piggyback or second mortgage.
-The HELOC would be opened at the same time as the mortgage to purchase a home.
-The funds from the HELOC would then be used to cover a portion of the home purchase.
+• Home equity line of credit: A home equity line of credit functions similarly to a home equity loan when used as a piggyback or second mortgage.
+You’d open the HELOC at the same time as the mortgage to purchase a home.
+Then, you’d use the funds from the HELOC to cover a portion of the home purchase.

 • Down payment mortgage: Down payment mortgages function somewhat similarly to piggyback mortgages.
-It’s a loan that’s earmarked towards all or part of your down payment, and it’s geared towards home buyers who can’t offer the proverbial 20 percent in cash towards the home purchase.
-Typically this sort of loan comes from a formal down payment assistance program offered through a state housing finance authority; if it does, it often has reasonable interest rates, and may even be forgivable after a few years.
+It’s a loan that’s earmarked toward all or part of your down payment.
+It’s geared toward homebuyers who can’t put down 20 percent in cash toward the home purchase.
+Typically, this sort of loan comes from a formal down payment assistance program offered through a state housing finance authority.
+If it does, it often has reasonable interest rates, and may even be forgivable after a few years.

 Pros of 80/10/10 mortgages

-• Goodbye, PMI.
+• No PMI.
 The main upside to a piggyback loan is the chance to ditch private mortgage insurance.
 For a conventional loan borrower with 3.5 percent down, the average annual PMI premium ranges from 0.46 percent to 1.5 percent of the loan amount, depending on their credit score, according to the Urban Institute.
-With a piggyback loan, you can get a reprieve from those insurance payments without having to cough up 20 percent in cash, or to look for a smaller and cheaper home.
+With a piggyback loan, you can get out of those insurance payments without having to cough up 20 percent in cash, or to look for a smaller and cheaper home.

 • No mumbo-jumbo.
 Because they’re riskier, non-conforming loans, jumbo loans typically come with the need for a higher credit score, a higher down payment and plenty of cash reserves.
 If the piggyback arrangement helps keep the financing within conforming limits, you don’t have to worry about the jumbo’s tougher qualifications.